-And to do that an Architect must have skills in 4 main areas:
+And to do that an IT Architect must have skills in 4 main areas:

-Design Knowledge : Knowing how to designing complex solutions is needed to understand activities and durations of design activities
+- Design Knowledge : Knowing how to designing complex solutions is needed to understand activities and duration of design activities

 - Consulting Knowledge: To overcome the stakeholder challenges and to ensure that the “right” solution is being delivered, the Architect has to have very good / excellent consulting (soft) skills.

-To be successful an Architect must cover all 4 skill areas – depending on your role some are more prevalent than others.
-As outlined in , Architects are central in today’s digital age and having solid sector / business knowledge is getting more important regardless of the role.
+To be successful an IT Architect must cover all 4 skill areas – depending on your role some are more prevalent than others.
+As outlined in , Architects are central in today’s digital age and having solid sector/business knowledge is getting more important regardless of the role.

 Success, accomplishments and skills go hand in glove together, and rather defining success, I will provide more guidance on the skills aspects.
 Focusing on a profession context, being a successful Architect can mean that he/she